jjfumero/jjfumero.github.io/_posts/2022-11-25-flink-tornadovm.md

 To answer that question, we profiled the execution workflow that enables GPU execution within Flink using our approach.
 See Figure 8.
 We saw that most of the time is spent is marshalling the data.
 This is preparing the data for TornadoVM by reversing the bits (from big endian to little endian, applying the padding for each field within the Flink byte buffer, and applying memory alignment).
 The Marshalling is represented in colour blue in the next Figure.
 The computation is represented as green and red for the map and reduce operators, respectively.

 The breakdown analysis on the left-hand side corresponds to the execution on the NVIDIA 1060.
 We also executed the same application on another GPU, V100 to check if our approach is really limited by the kernel time.
-We saw that, as expected, the execution time for the map/reduce operators decreased, while keeping the marshalling time.
+We saw that, as expected, the execution time for the map/reduce operators decrease, while keeping the marshalling time.
 This is a memory bound problem.

 ![Alt text](https://raw.githubusercontent.com/jjfumero/jjfumero.github.io/master/images/blogs/flink-tornadovm/figure8.png)